Peter Wipf: Career

 Wipf joined the University of Pittsburgh Department of Chemistry in 1990, and has remained there ever since.
 He became a full professor in 1997, and a distinguished university professor of chemistry in 2004.
 In 2001, he was appointed professor of pharmaceutical sciences in the School of Pharmacy.
 He is director of the university's Center for Chemical Methodologies & Library Development.
-He has been an adjunct professor at Duke University's Department of Chemistry since 2002.
+He has been a visiting professor at the University of California, Irvine, Paris-Sud, the ESPCI, and the University of Eastern Finland.

 His research interests encompass synthetic organic and medicinal chemistry, with a focus on natural products, the chemistry of strained molecules, and the discovery of new drugs.
 He serves on many advisory and editorial boards in the fields of chemistry and pharmaceuticals.

 Publications

 Wipf is the author or coauthor of over 600 academic publications and a named inventor on more than 50 granted patents.
 One hundred of his original research publications have been cited over 100 times in the literature, including: